Revature-Project2-Team1/Project2_Backend/README.md

    - Update customer medical information
    - Get statistics by full database or by location and will be shown in pie charts

+## Usage

+> You open index.htmnl to get a screen that lets you have three options login as customer, login as employee, and create user.
+From there you will login correctly (user, pass for customer, jpeters, Password1 for employee) and login again at the next page.
+You will be about to customer things like withdraw and deposit from the customer account and more admin things like look up accounts and transactions of accounts (user_id 8, account_number 1254 1234, transaction 18).

 ## Features